julelang/manual/src/common-concepts/arrays.md

     outln(my_array)
 }
 ```
 For element access, index is written between brackets (`[]`).
-First statement is declares our array.
+First statement declares our array.
 Second statement prints first element of our array.
 Next statement sets first element of our array as `"Hi"`.
 The last statement prints our array to console.

 Output of program:
 ```